 Cheap Rolling Backpacks Buying Guide

 In this product category, higher prices get you brand names like JanSport, Samsonite, and The North Face without guaranteeing more in features or functionality.
 That said, the assortment of good cheap rolling backpacks is comparatively limited in terms color, design, and style, and the warranty is usually shorter or may even be nonexistent.
-The cheap backpacks labels to look for include the likes of CalPak and Olympia, along with several other lesser-known brands.

 Rolling backpacks are pretty basic items.
 Standard components include a center compartment that zips completely, outer pockets that zip or have a flap, in-line skate wheels, a retractable double- or single-rod pull handle, and shoulder straps.
 Many of the best cheap rolling backpacks also feature self-repairing zippers and padded straps for comfort.
 An exterior water bottle holder is fairly common and a laptop compartment is a nice, but unusual, perk.
 Fabric with a high denier (a measure of the fiber's weight) or ripstop fabric is desired for durability.
 The size of the cheap rolling backpack also matters.
-Consider the dimensions and what you'll be carrying on a regular basis, as well as the weight when not full; most models weigh in the neighborhood of five pounds.
+Consider the dimensions and what you'll be carrying on a regular basis, as well as the weight when not full; most models weigh in the neighborhood of 5 pounds.

 Our research found that rolling backpacks in the cheap price range come and go with a fair amount of frequency.
 There are always new market entrants and always stalwarts on their way out and priced for clearance.
 Reviews for cheap rolling backpacks are sparse in general and particularly so for the latest models.
 We made our picks for best rolling backpacks based on the best available information.